holdensmagicalunicorn/Aperture-Duplicate-Finder/README.markdown

 ## BUGS/TODO

-* Need to store the image digests so that we dont have to regenerate them for _all_ images _every_ run.
+* Need to store the image digests so that we don't have to regenerate them for _all_ images _every_ run.
 This will allow the user to quit whenever he/she wants.
 * Need to have a UI to show the duplicates and give the user the option to bail before we touch the library.
 * Make sure i know what I'm doign with the version vs master stuff.